-When parents divorce, the child normally lives with one of the parents while the other parents pays child support.
-Child support orders transfer the earnings of one parent to the other, so that the child is financially supported via the parents’ combined wealth.
+When parents divorce, the child normally lives with one of the parents while the other parents pay child support.
+Child support orders transfer one parent’s earnings to the other so that the child is financially supported via the parents’ combined wealth.

 How does child support work?

 Child support is usually paid monthly and can be paid directly to the other parent or child services.
 A Superior Court judge sets the monthly amount.
 If the parent refuses to pay the amount stipulated, the Division of Child Services (DCS) may send the parent a Notice and Finding of Financial Responsibility (NFFR).
 If the parent disagrees with what the NFFR says they owe, they can ask for a hearing.
 DCS calls it an “adjudicative proceeding.”
 There is usually a window of twenty days from the day the NFFR was sent to turn in your appeal.

 If the parent appeals within the twenty days, DCS will not collect child support from them while the appeal is pending, but they will collect child support if the appeal is not filed within the first twenty days.

 DCS can take up to 50% of the parent’s monthly take-home pay for child support.
 If you get need-based government benefits, such as unemployment benefits, Social Security Disability, or Workers Comp, DCS can take up to 50% of that monthly payment.

 Maybe.
 DCS will take less if the amount taken will cause the parent to experience hardship.
 If the parent also owes the state back support, the money can be reduced.
 The parent must, however, show proof of financial difficulty before the fees may be reduced.

 If a parent is unsure whether they are the child’s biological father, they will be required to carry out a paternity test.
 The Superior Court can resolve parentage in a paternity case.
 The court may also address custody, visitation, and child support.